New101Leaf/Amusement-Park-Sim/README.md

 To start off you want to make sure you have the X Windows Systems before you can run the make file.

-To install the X11 on debian-based systems use: sudo apt-get install libx11-dev for all else, I'm not sure but you can search online or ask Chat.
+To install the X11 on debian-based systems use: sudo apt-get install libx11-dev

 Once the X11 is installed you can run 'make'